Wapity/Pixel2Mesh-Pytorch/README.md

 ```python
 python3 compute_f1.py
 ```
-For all, arguments can be changed in the args.

-The list of all training data is in data/training_data/trainer_res.txt for ResNet and trainer_stereo.txt for Stereo-ResNet.
-The available files in the dataset are automatically detected by the loader. \
+A complete list of training data can be found in data/training_data/trainer_res.txt for the ResNet model and data/training_data/trainer_stereo.txt for Stereo-ResNet.
+The available files in the dataset are automatically detected by the loader.

-The training dataset is put in data/ShapeNet/ and contains large sample of full dataset. \
+The training data is placed in data/ShapeNet/ and contains large samples of the full dataset.
-The testing data is put in data/Test for computing the F-scores.
+The testing data is placed in data/Test which is used for computing F-scores.

-After each epoch of training, checkpoints and outputs are saved in temp/RES or temp/STR. \
+After every epoch of training, checkpoints and outputs are saved into corresponding folder in temp/, depending on which model is being trained.
-The outputs are based on the testing lists test_list.txt for ResNet and test_list_str.txt for Stereo-ResNet. \
+Outputs are based on the testing lists, test_list.txt for ResNet and test_list_str.txt for Stereo-ResNet.
-In data/ckeckpoints are placed the final checkpoints for running the demos of the models or more training.
+Before running the demos or continuing training, the most recent checkpoint must be placed into data/checkpoints.
-Change the path in args in respective script to use appropriate checkpoint.
+The path in args can be changed of the respective script to use the appropriate checkpoint.